rasmusgreve/neuralturingmachines/README.md

 State of the art
 ----------------------
-In 2014, Graves et al. at Google DeepMind published an article describing their implementation of “Neural Turing Machines” [1].
+In 2014, Graves et al. at Google DeepMind published an article describing their implementation of 'Neural Turing Machines' [1].
 They coupled an ANN with an external memory tape and introduced multiple addressing options for the network to use when reading and writing.
 Their approach rely on training the ANN with backpropagation, requiring that all functions and operations be differentiable.

 Several techniques already exists for allowing ANNs to adapt to direct changes in the environment after the learning phase.
 The first is called Recurrent Neural Networks [2] which have a feedback loop from neurons to upstream neurons which persists over activations.
 This allows them to remember information while it is actively preserved.
 Another technique is to simply allow the network to adjust weights after the initial training by plasticity which can be facilitated through neuromodulation [3].